dylan-murrayy/MQ-in-Python/README.md

 ...
 ```

+**What’s happening behind the scenes**

+Your Python scripts:

+1. Connect to queue manager QM1
+2. Use channel DEV.APP.SVRCONN for client access
+3. Send and receive messages on DEV.QUEUE.1
+4. Use port 1414 to communicate with the MQ listener you saw running in the container

+You’ve just exercised the exact point-to-point pattern introduced in the MQ Fundamentals path, but now running fully on your Mac using real MQ code.

 🎉 **You’re done!**

 You now have:
 - A working IBM MQ Developer queue manager running in Podman
 - A Python MQI client successfully connecting, putting, and getting messages

 ## Troubleshooting